hyperagon/hyperagon.github.io/content/posts/2024-03-22/index.md

 ```

 I got `Error: You set incorrect value batch=1 for Training!
 You should set batch=64 subdivision=64` since I wasn't writing what I changed. so I fixed it.

+Then I got issues with the placement so I set everything (both labels and images) to go in the data folder.